tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 #### Proposal of a block that has not previously received a polka

-If a proposer is proposing a new block, then it will set the Unix time currently known to the proposer into the `Header.Timestamp` field.
+If a proposer is proposing a new block then it will set the Unix time currently known to the proposer into the `Header.Timestamp` field.
 The proposer will also set this same timestamp into the `Timestamp` field of the `Proposal` message that it issues.

 #### Re-proposal of a block that has previously received a polka